migliusss/Happy-Plant-Frontend/README.md

 # Happy-Plant-Frontend

-🪴 Happy Plant is a full-stack application designed to help you track the care of your houseplants.
-The backend is built with Java Spring Boot, while the frontend is developed using Next.js.
+🌸 Happy Plant Frontend is a Next.js application made for managing houseplants.
+This frontend application interacts with the Happy Plant - Backend via RESTful APIs to allow users to manage watering schedules of the houseplants.